paladin-t/b8/pages/why.md

 ### No RAM, VRAM or ROM mapping

-Most of the other fantasy computers manage memory in static layouts, at which you can access its content by "PEEK" and "POKE"; or even directly map from resource to runtime space.
-That makes it simple for loading, but that's an extra abstraction layer of particular (virtual) hardware.
+Most of the other fantasy computers manage memory in static layouts, where you can access its content by "PEEK" and "POKE"; or even directly map from resource to runtime space.
+That makes it simple for loading, but it's an extra abstraction layer of particular (virtual) hardware.
 I prefer to be able to do everything in a generic way, not go so far as programming with esoteric code.

 ### 160x128 display